MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-er-configure-parameters.md

 - **Enable design mode**

     - Set this option to **Yes** to enable embedded ER designers, so that users can create their own ER configurations.
-    - Set this option to **No** to require that users access the functionality of ER designers by signing up for Regulatory services.
+    - Set this option to **No** to require that users access the functionality of ER designers by signing up for [Configuration service](https://docs.microsoft.com/business-applications-release-notes/october18/dynamics365-finance-operations/regulatory-service-configuration).

 - **Disable tracing of ER performance in data handling**